Priyaanbazhgan/nodejs/README.md

  ```
  mongodb+srv://madhu:<password>@cluster0.ybquw.mongodb.net/myFirstDatabase?retryWrites=true&w=majority

  ```
- replace actual password & your database name (or) you can use the same "myFirstDatabase" from the URI
+ =>replace actual password & your database name (or) you can use the same "myFirstDatabase" from the URI